-- After termination of lease, landlords are required to return all or part of the security deposit within 14 days of the tenant moving out (Ariz.
+- Returning the security deposit: After termination of lease, landlords are required to return all or part of the security deposit within 14 days of the tenant moving out (Ariz.
 Rev. Stat.
 Ann. §§ 33-1321(D)).

 Rent and Late Fees